 How to Write a Mission Trip Fundraising Letter

 Create a list of potential contacts.
-Your list should include family, friends, family friends, school staff, coworkers, teammates, doctors, dentists, neighbors, coaches, church members.
+Your list can include family members, friends, family friends, school staff, coworkers, teammates, doctors, dentists, neighbors, coaches, and church members.
 Shoot for a list of between 75 and 100 people.

 Step 2.
 Write your letter.

 Write a personal letter requesting donations.
 This letter should be no longer than one page.

 What to include in your mission trip fundraising letter

 Introduction: Begin your letter with a personal greeting and briefly share what you have been up to recently.
 You should personalize this section in each letter based on your relationship with the recipient.
 Do not start your letter with “dear friend.”

 Background: Briefly explain the purpose of your mission trip and the ways you will be serving.
 Share the dates of your trip, the name of the specific place you will be, and how you hope to see God work during this trip.

 Explanation of need: Explain why you need financial and prayer support for your trip.
 First ask people to be part of your prayer support team.
 Then share with them the specific amount of money you need to raise and ask them to contribute.